Jonejabari/express-project/README.md

-This is the backend-api using express
+This is the backend-api using express.
+The documetation is there.